shay23bra/task-manager/README.md

    - Improve styling for smaller screens.
 5. **Packages and Dependencies**:
    - Use newer versions of packages and dependencies, remove deprecated ones.
+6. **Build and Deployment**:
+    - Use multi-platform build for Docker images - to support both arm64 and amd64.

 ---